 Resistance, the Path to Suffering

 Resistance is like driving through life with one foot on the gas and the other foot on the brakes.
 You get where you’re going, but you’re tense, burned out and leave a trail of smoke.
 When we are resistant to life we are quick to react to every challenge or conflict we face.
 The result is uncontrolled emotions and unprocessed pain that continues to dictate our life.
-We become a reactor to life and often blame our reactions on other people and circumstances as an attempt to justify our own behaviors.
+We become a reactor to life, often blaming our reactions on other people or circumstances as an attempt to justify our behaviors.

 Until you make the unconscious conscious, it will direct your life and you will call it fate.